Saving for Retirement

 Lastly, how do you respond when someone says, “I’m not interested in retiring?”
 Simple…change the word “retirement” to “wealthy”.
 You see, saving for retirement does not mean you HAVE to retire.
 It just means that you CAN retire if you want to.
 Many people love what they do and are extremely happy to work until the day they die.
 That freedom is an amazing feeling.
 We have even talked about this in some of our F.I.R.E.
 (Financial Independence, Retire Early) articles.

 Becoming financially independent is the goal.
-Early retirement or retirement in general is an option you will have if you reach that goal.
+Early retirement or retirement in general is an option you unlock if you reach that goal.
 Many people hear the word retirement and think of some old couple moving to Florida and sitting on a beach all day.
 And while that may be an accurate picture of many retirees, it doesn’t have to be your retirement.